Logspace Reducibility From Secret Leakage Planted Clique: Introduction

 Even in the context of statistical problems, studying alternate notions of resource has proved fruitful.
 Evidence for the computational hardness of several problems has been built up by showing that various restricted algorithmic classes can not solve these problems (see Section~\ref{sec:related-work} for details).
 While these classes all correspond to some non-standard notion of resource, to the best of our knowledge, they are usually viewed as proxies for the class of ``polynomial time algorithms''.
 That is, these results are usually used to draw heuristic conclusions about the entire class of polynomial time algorithms.
 One way to interpret this state of affairs is that in the context of statistical problems, studying alternate notions of complexity is not merely interesting; it is also a promising avenue towards results that are actually within reach of our current mathematical technology.

 The preceding discussion recommends, in the statistical context, an explicit study of resource-driven notions of efficient computation other than ``polynomial time''\footnote{In this spirit, \cite{moitra2020parallels} studied connections between small depth circuit classes and phase transitions in the broadcast tree model and \cite{rashtchian2021average} studied the communication complexity of statistical problems.}.
 A natural question that arises is- \begin{quote} \textit{Are the conjectured statistical-computational phenomena we know robust to changes in our notion of computational efficiency?} \end{quote} While this is a very broad question, in this work we will be concerned with one specific alternate notion of efficiency (space efficiency) and the statistical-computational phenomena centered around the planted clique problem\footnote{This problem concerns an $n$-vertex graph with a statistical signal whose strength is denoted by an integer $1 \leq k \leq n$.}.
 Space is one of the most well-studied computational resources other than time while the planted clique problem has emerged as a testbed for the study of statistical-computational gaps.
-When equating computational efficiency with the existence of polynomial time algorithms, this problem displays the following interesting statistical-computational phenomena. \begin{enumerate}[leftmargin=0pt] \item There is a conjectured threshold phenomenon at signal strength $k = \Theta(\sqrt{n})$, irrespective of whether the problem is formalized using its detection or recovery variant. \item The computational hardness of (some variant of) the planted clique problem below the $\Theta(\sqrt{n})$ signal strength threshold can be used to infer the computational hardness of a host of other statistical problems. \end{enumerate} Recently, \cite{mardia2020space} provided some evidence that the planted clique threshold phenomena at $k = \Theta(\sqrt{n})$ also occurs at the same threshold when we use space efficiency as our notion of computational efficiency. \begin{quote} \textit{In this work, we investigate whether the ability to transfer computational hardness from (some variant of) the planted clique problem to other statistical problems is also robust to changing our notion of computational efficiency to space efficiency.} \end{quote}
+When equating computational efficiency with the existence of polynomial time algorithms, this problem displays the following interesting statistical-computational phenomena. \begin{enumerate}[leftmargin=0pt] \item There is a conjectured threshold phenomenon at signal strength $k = \Theta(\sqrt{n})$, irrespective of whether the problem is formalized using its detection or recovery variant. \item The computational hardness of (some variant of) the planted clique problem below the $\Theta(\sqrt{n})$ signal strength threshold can be used to infer the computational hardness of a host of other statistical problems. \end{enumerate} Recently \cite{mardia2020space} provided an $O(\log^{*}n \cdot \log n)$ space algorithm for planted clique recovery when $k = \Theta(\sqrt{n})$ (and it is easy to see that a logspace detection algorithm exists).
+This is some evidence that the threshold phenomena at $k = \Theta(\sqrt{n})$ also occurs at the same threshold when we use space efficiency as our notion of computational efficiency. \begin{quote} \textit{In this work, we investigate whether the ability to transfer computational hardness from (some variant of) the planted clique problem to other statistical problems is also robust to changing our notion of computational efficiency to space efficiency.} \end{quote}